-Are you having a problem at your on-campus job?
+Do you have concerns regarding your on-campus job?

-Workplace grievances can be discussed and shared with Rider University's Student Employment Coordinator, Liz Pastor (E: epastor@rider.edu, P: 809-896-5000 x7546).
+Workplace grievances can be discussed and shared with Rider University's Student Employment Coordinator, Alyssa Larrosa (alarrosa@rider.edu, 609-896-5000 x7546).
 A few examples of workplace grievances are as follows: pay, workload, bullying, and work conditions.
-If you are a Rider University Student and have access to Rider's career platform, Handshake, you can make an appointment with Liz Pastor through this platform for grievances you're experiencing.
-To schedule an appointment, please follow the step-by-step instructions:
+To discuss your concerns, please email alarrosa@rider.edu requesting a time to meet and complete/attach the Student Employee Complaint Form (Appendix I) to the email.